georgepapagapitos/habits-api/TESTING.md

 3. When habits are completed on non-due days, they should:
    - Be stored in the `completedDates` array
    - Contribute to the streak value
-   - Prevent the streak from breaking if a due day is missed
+   - NOT prevent the streak from breaking if a due day is missed

 ## Expected Behavior

 - Completing a habit on ANY day (due or not) should increase the streak
-- Missing a due day should NOT break the streak if there are completions on other days
+- Missing a due day WILL break the streak, even if there are completions on non-due days
-- The UI should clearly indicate when a non-due day completion is recorded
+- The UI should clearly indicate when a non-due day completion is recorded and explain that missing due days will still break the streak